Battle of Puebla: Aftermath

 Slowed by their loss at Puebla, the French forces retreated and regrouped, and the invasion continued after Napoleon III determinedly sent additional troops to Mexico and dismissed General Lorencez.
 The French were eventually victorious, winning the Second Battle of Puebla on 17 May 1863 and pushing on to Mexico City.
 When the capital fell, Juárez's government was forced into exile in the remote northern parts of Mexico.

 With the backing of France, the Second Empire of Mexico was established, with the Habsburg Archduke Maximilian as Emperor of Mexico.

 General Porfirio Diaz who had played a notable role during the battle would continue to distinguish himself as one of the most important liberal commanders throughout the Second French intervention, and even escaped after being captured by the French.
 After the end of the Intervention and the fall of the Empire, he would attempt to overthrow the government of Benito Juarez before eventually becoming the President of Mexico in 1876.

-The political decision taken by President Franklin D. Roosevelt to implement the "Good Neighbor Policy," which was intended to promote links with Latin American nations and people, was one of the key factors in the popularization of "Cinco de Mayo" in America.
-Due to this approach, Cinco de Mayo gained popularity in the 1950s and 1960s and finally became a recognized national holiday.
-The celebration has changed, notably since a rush of Mexican immigrants entered the country during the Mexican Civil War.
-With the influx of Mexican immigrants into the American southwest, they joined in the celebrations with their fellow Mexican Americans who were residing there without really understanding the significance of the holiday, and over time the date evolved into a celebration of Mexican ethnic identity rather than the victory over the French forces that had invaded Mexico.
-Some people even compare how Cinco de Mayo is to Mexican Americans is how St. Patrick's Day is to Irish Americans in the sense of most people don't even know why it is being celebrated but they celebrate regardless.
+The political decision taken by President Franklin D. Roosevelt to implement the "Good Neighbor Policy," which was intended to promote links with Latin American nations and people, was one of the key factors in the popularization of "Cinco de Mayo" in the United States.
+As a result of the Roosevelt administration's promotion of the holiday, Cinco de Mayo gained popularity in the 1950s and 1960s and eventually became a recognized national holiday.
+While the original celebrations in the United States were localized among Mexican immigrants from the state of Puebla commemorating the battle, over time, the origins of the holiday have become less emphasized and the date has evolved into a general celebration of Mexican culture by immigrants and their descendants from all parts of Mexico.
+A comparable phenomenon can be found in the evolution of St. Patrick's Day from an ecclesiastical holiday marking the arrival of Christianity in Ireland to a largely secularized celebration of Irish American culture.